 I also want to thank my magnificent LAUNCH SQUAD who helped support and encourage me as I was preparing to launch the podcast at the beginning of the year!

-We had a Launch Lunch to celebrate after the first 3 episodes went live and I am so happy that everyone came out to celebrate and spend time together.
-We had the most perfect weather that day..
-And the most perfect sponsors for the lunch!
-So, I want to give a special shout out to Kellie and Yvonne.
+We had a Launch Lunch to celebrate after the first 3 episodes went live.
+I am so happy that everyone came out to celebrate and spend time together.
+We had the most perfect weather that day.

 That’s it for today.
-I wanted to share those 2 announcements and these 5 lessons because I think they’re so helpful in life, not just Zumba.
-And now I want to hear your thoughts and your reactions.
+I wanted to share these 5 lessons because I think they’re so helpful in life, not just Zumba.
+Now I want to hear your thoughts and your reactions.
 Do you see these metaphors for your life in your everyday experiences?

 Do you have a “no crying” rule where you sometimes do cry?
 Let me know in a comment below!